tilkinsc/JOTP/README.md

 This module is part of a chain of OTP libraries all written in different languages.
 See https://github.com/OTPLibraries

-A simple One Time Password (OTP) library in JavaScript
+A simple One Time Password (OTP) library in Java

 Compatible with Authy and Google Authenticator.
 Full support for QR code url is provided.